matter-labs/zksync-web-era-docs/docs/tools/hardhat/migrating-to-zksync.md

 To verify your contracts you have two options:

-- Explorer: verify your contracts manually in the [zkSync explorer](../block-explorer/contract-verification.md)
+- Verify your contracts manually with the [zkSync Era Smart Contract Verification tool](https://explorer.zksync.io/contracts/verify)
-- Plugin: verify your contracts programmatically using the [Hardhat verify plugin](./hardhat-zksync-verify.md)
+- Plugin: verify your contracts programmatically using the [Hardhat verification plugin](./hardhat-zksync-verify.md)

 If you have any problems migrating your project, [send us a message on Discord](https://join.zksync.dev/).